dotnet/arcade/Documentation/Maestro/New-Inter-Branch-Merge-Approach.md

 - The workflow will fetch the configuration from the config-file.
 - Will check the validity of the configuration.
 - Will create the merge PR from source-to-target-branch (given that both are presented).
+- The PR should not be squash and merged, it will bring conflicts in future merges.
 - If there are merge conflicts, you will need to resolve them manually before merging.

 ## Creating releases with new flow